abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-nginx-ingress-controller.md

 ingress-nginx-controller   LoadBalancer   10.0.54.215   48.216.154.238   80:30940/TCP,443:30922/TCP   96s
 ```

-You must run the following command to add an Azure annotation to your nginx ingress controller, otherwise your service will not be abe to join your service from the internet.
+You must run the following command to add an Azure annotation to your NGINX ingress controller; otherwise, your service will not be reachable from the internet.

 ```
 kubectl annotate svc ingress-nginx-controller -n ingress-nginx \